Plants in genus hydrangea

 Hydrangea quercifolia 'Little Honey' is a plant known for its golden foliage and corky exfoliating bark.
 It produces small but showy white blooms and bright red fall leaf color.
 This plant requires protection from hot sun and is a striking addition to gardens with its vibrant foliage and seasonal interest.

-Hydrangea macrophylla 'Wayne's White'
+Hydrangea macrophylla 'Oak Hill'

 Hydrangea macrophylla 'Generale Vicomtesse Devibraye'